-Question: Recently I had new granite counters installed with an under mount sink.
+Question: Recently I had new granite counters installed with an under-mount sink.
 My question is should there be a gap between the sink and the granite?
-I was told there had to be a shim so it created about a quarter inch gap that they heavily siliconed, but this doesn't seem right.
+I was told there had to be a shim so it created about a quarter-inch gap that they were heavily siliconed, but this doesn't seem right.

 Answer: Your instinct is right.
 I couldn't think of any reason to have a shim, nor could I find any evidence to support this by consulting Moen and American Standard installation instructions.